marabuuu/STAMP/getting-started.md

 to contain the absolute paths of the directory the configuration file resides in.
 `wsi_dir` Needs to point to a path containing the WSIs you want to extract features from.

+Currently, different marker channels need to be provided as separate tiff files to the pipeline.
+Hereby, use `channel_order` to indicate the wished marker channel order.
+`dapi_index` can be used if there are multiple DAPI files present for one sample and choose only one for further processing as it is used for black tiles filtering.
+`exclude_bgsub` can be set to true if there are background subtracted images that should not be included in the analysis.

 The `cache_dir` will be used to save intermediate data.
 Should you decide to try another feature extractor later, using the same cache dir again will significantly speed up the extraction process.
 If you will only extract features once, it can be set to `none`.

+Brightness-based tiles rejection and background removal by Canny edge detection algorithm had to be removed which is why we need to set `brightness_cutoff` and `canny_cutoff` to null

 ```yaml
 # stamp-test-experiment/config.yaml